jspenc72/robinhood-observer/README.md

-A Reactive NodeJS Framework to the [Robinhood](https://www.robinhood.com/) API.
+A Reactive NodeJS Framework for the [Robinhood](https://www.robinhood.com/) API.

 [See The Reactive Extensions for JavaScript (RxJS)](https://github.com/Reactive-Extensions/RxJS) for more information.